vlutton/encore-ui/CONTRIBUTING.md

 Many times, pull requests will touch resources that render visually.
 These are still changes that must be reviewed!
 For the sake of simplicity and transparency, it is the responsibility of the author of a pull request to also include a comment containing screenshots of the visual changes.
 Here is an example of a typical pull request workflow containing designer feedback and sign off.

-1. A pull request author finishes some new feature that contains visual changes.
+1. A pull request author finishes some new feature that contains visual changes *already mocked-up and approved by design*.
 0. The pull request author gathers the appropriate before (master branch, usually) and after screenshots of each relevant section.
 0. A pull request is created.
 0. A comment is created [that tags an Encore-UI designer](https://github.com/blog/821).
 Immediately below this "@" mention, the screenshots are [uploaded in the comment interface](https://help.github.com/articles/issue-attachments/).
-0. The initial visual feedback suggestion from our team recommends changing something.
+0. The initial visual feedback suggestion from our team recommends changing something so it better complies with original mock-ups they provided.
 This change would require new screenshots!
 0. The pull request author changes something about the visual aspect of the design.
 They capture the new, changed screenshots (the original ones remain unchanged).
 0. New screenshots are added, exactly how they were outlined above.
 Copy any pre-existing "before" screenshots from the old screenshot collection.
 Tag the designer reviewing this pull request.
 0. Previous screenshots are edited to no longer render inline.
 This prevents confusion while retaining accurate historical records of visual feedback during review.